slothsoft/qunit-reporter/README.md

 require("@slothsoft/qunit-reporter").fromRun(run).toHtml({
 	file : "example/output/export-html.html", // exports directly to file
 	callback : reportContent => {}, // callback function with report content
-	xsl : null, // XSL that converts to HTML (or whatever you like) xslFile : null, // path to XSL file that converts to HTML });
+	encoding : 'utf-8', // the encoding of the exported file xsl : null, // XSL that converts to HTML (or whatever you like) xslFile : null, // path to XSL file that converts to HTML });